 For how unusual the practices above might seem at first, they will gently push you out of your comfort zone and allow you to try something new.
 The benefits of practicing yoga on the water are unlimited, and it is vital to consider them when listing your options.

-Here is an overview of what to expectOpens in a new tab. from practicing yoga on a surfboard or paddleboard:
+Here is an overview of what to expect from practicing yoga on a surfboard or paddleboard:

-• It allows you to experience something new
+- It allows you to experience something new

-• It gives you the chance to practice in a natural setting and benefit from the surrounding natural environment
+- It gives you the chance to practice in a natural setting and benefit from the surrounding natural environment

-• The wobbly and unstable surface calls for the activation and strengthening of all muscles, even those not usually used during everyday practice.
+- The wobbly and unstable surface calls for the activation and strengthening of all muscles, even those not usually used during everyday practice.

-• It allows you to refine your balance skills.
+- It allows you to refine your balance skills.

 This practice is also fun and empowering – and it can help you develop your yoga practice in alternative ways.